What you will find in this page

 Sokoban puzzle solver using A.I.

 As part of the Artificial Intelligence and Multi-Agent Systems course offered by DTU during the A.Y.
 2017/18, a mandatory final project involved the design and development of a Sokoban puzzle solver leveraging commonly known A.I. principles, both for Single and Multi-Agent systems.
-I and my group mates worked together to create a solver in Java using a combination of HTN planning, optimization heuristics and the Belief-Desire-Intention model, resulting in a fully autonomous system able to solve levels (i.e. maps) of different complexity.
+My groupmates and I worked together to create a solver in Java using a combination of HTN planning, optimization heuristics, and the Belief-Desire-Intention model, resulting in a fully autonomous system able to solve levels (i.e. maps) of different complexity.

 Balance Assessment with Microsoft’s Kinect V2 and Unity Game Engine